jamestharpe/jamestharpe.com/content/python-venvs.md

 * Projects need to be tested against different library versions

 For these reasons, a best practice for Python and `pip` is to _always use a virtual environment_.

-## What are virtual environments?

-A **virtual environment** is an isolated context for installing Python packages.
-To prevent dependency hell, a new virtual environment should be created for every project.

-A common convention
-...